 Wildlife & Animals – Swaziland

 Swaziland offers excellent wildlife viewing.
 All of the Big Five are present in the country, although not all in one park.
 Mkhaya offers an exclusive safari experience, and this is a great place to see the endangered black rhino, as well as the only Cape buffalo in the country.
-Hlane offers more low-key game drives and is open for self-drive visitors as well.
-This is the place to see lions, white rhino and elephant.
-Most of the flagship animals are kept in big drive-through enclosures and are therefore easy to spot.
+Hlane is the place to see lions, white rhino and elephant.

 Swaziland is a good place to see some of the more interesting antelope species.
 None of the parks have free-roaming lions, and threatened species are protected in special fenced-in sanctuaries.
 The elusive sable antelope is breeding successfully in Mkhaya.
 Other majestic species you can easily find here are roan, Livingstone's eland and tsessebe.